Skip to content

 services:

-# create one or more services
+# Create one or more services

 cw-webapp:

 # build points to a directory containing the Dockerfile.
-This

-# file will be build
+# This file will be built

 build: ./path/to/directory